TitoTamburini/AtlasObscura-WebScraping/README.md

 # ADM_HW3
 ADM Homework 3 2022\
-Build Dataset conatining most relevant places using craping function from BeatifulSoup pyhton module.\
+Build Dataset containing most relevant places from the website AtlasObscura.com using craping function from BeatifulSoup pyhton module.\
 With the complete dataset build a search engine on it.\
 Execute the query.\
+Define a new score for your search engine.\
-Visualize the most relevant places in the datasete
+Visualize the most relevant places in the dataset using the new score defined.\
+Answer a theoretical question on Sorting Algorithm.\

 ## Repository content: